-Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence of compliance All staff must receive environmental induction training prior to undertaking any activities on site; The EPC contractor must provide 24h notice to the Site ECO to arrange a suitable time for the Site ECO to present the induction training; Refresher environmental awareness training is available as and when required; All staff are aware of the conditions and controls linked to the EA and within the EMPr and made aware of their individual roles and responsibilities in achieving compliance with the EA and EMPr; The EPC contractor must erect and maintain information posters at key locations on site, and the posters must include the following information as a minimum: Safety notifications; Faunal Occurrences and risks; Photographic plates of all listed and protected flora: Hydrocarbon Spill management and correction and EPC Contractor and Site ECO Site ECO to present a pre-prepared environmental induction to all staff prior to them undertaking any activities on site.
-EPC to ensure that all environmental awareness posters are in place at a minimum of 2 locations on site and Throughout construction period Site ECO Weekly as part of the weekly environmental checklist.
-Signed environmental induction attendance registers to be appended to weekly environmental checklist and monthly environmental control report.
+Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence compliance of All staff must receive environmental induction training prior to undertaking any activities on site; The EPC contractor must provide 24h notice to the Site ECO to arrange a suitable time for the Site ECO to present the induction training; Refresher environmental awareness training is available as and when required; All staff are aware of the conditions and controls linked to the EA and within the EMPr and made aware of their individual roles and responsibilities in achieving compliance with the EA and EMPr; The EPC contractor must erect and maintain information posters at key locations on site, and the posters must include the following information as a minimum: Safety notifications; Faunal Occurrences and risks; Photographic plates of all listed and protected flora: Hydrocarbon Spill management and correction and Waste Management.
+Environmental awareness training must include as a minimum the following: Description of significant environmental impacts, actual or potential, related to their work activities; Mitigation measures to be implemented when carrying out specific activities; Ko Go Areas Procedures to be followed when working near or within sensitive areas; Waste wanagement procedures; Waste management procedures; Waste management procedures; Solid waste management procedures; Solid waste management procedures; Fire prevention; EPC Contractor and Site ECO Site ECO to present a pre- prepared environmental induction to all staff prior to them undertaking any activities on site.
+EPC to ensure that all environmental awareness posters are in place at a minimum of 2 locations on site and that these posters are maintained.
+Site ECO to attend toolbox talks at least once a week, where an environmental topic is presented (this topic should be linked to current environmental concerns on the site at that particular stage) Throughout construction period Site ECO Weekly as part of the weekly environmental checklist.
+Signed environmental induction attendance registers to appended weekly environmental checklist monthly environmental control report. be to and